brianlangseth-NOAA/quillback_rockfish_2021/write_up/wa/_main.knit.md

 ### Likelihood Profiles

-Likelihood profiles were conducted for $R_0$, steepness, natural mortality, $L_{\infty}$, and growth coefficient ($k$) values separately.
+Likelihood profiles were conducted for $R_0$, steepness, natural mortality, $L_{\infty}$, growth coefficient ($k$), and the peak in selectivity for the recreational fleet separately.
 These likelihood profiles were conducted by fixing the parameter at specific values and estimating the remaining parameters based on the fixed parameter value.

-In regards to values of $R_0$, values from approximately 1.8 to 4 were supported with the negative log-likelihood minimized at approximately a log($R_0$) of 2 (Figure \ref{fig:r0-profile}).
-This suggests the data contain limited information on the scale of the population.
-Increasing the $R_0$, relative to the value estimated results in an increase in stock scale (Figure \ref{fig:r0-ssb}) and status (Figure \ref{fig:r0-depl}).
+In regards to values of ln($R_0$), values from approximately 1.8 to 4 were supported with the negative log-likelihood minimized at the value from the base model of 2 (Figure \ref{fig:r0-profile}).
+This suggests the data contain information about the minimum scale of the population, but limited information on how large the population could be.
+Increasing ln($R_0$) relative to the base model results in an increase in stock scale (Figure \ref{fig:r0-ssb}) and status (Figure \ref{fig:r0-depl}).
-Similar to results for $R_0$ results from the profile on steepness suggest the data have limited information on the value of steepness.
-Any value of steepness was supported based on change in log-likelihood, with the lowest negative log-likelihood occurring near the value for the base model of 0.72 (Figure \ref{fig:h-profile}).

-[need to finish below - really odd profile]
-[Assuming higher or lower steepness values had little impact on the recent unfished and spawning output estimated for all but the lowest values (Figure \ref{fig:h-ssb}).
-The estimated relative final stock status was above 0.40 of unfished biomass across steepness values except for the lowest values (0.30 and 0.40) (Figure \ref{fig:h-depl}).]
+Similar to results for $R_0$, the profile on steepness suggests the data have limited information on the value of steepness.
+Values of steepness between 0.3-1.0 were supported based on change in negative log-likelihood, with the lowest negative log-likelihood occurring near a value of 1.0, which is greater than the value of steepness in the base model of 0.72 (Figure \ref{fig:h-profile}).
+Assuming lower steepness values resulted in higher estimates of unfished and recent spawning output, particularly for the lowest steepness values (0.3 and 0.4; Figure \ref{fig:h-ssb}), and similar levels of depletion relative to unfished conditions, with the exception of the lower values (0.3 and 0.4; Figure \ref{fig:h-depl}).
+We explored the reason for different dynamics at low steepness values.
+As opposed to having convergence issues, we found the models converged on estimates of peak selectivity for the recreational fleet near 33 cm and estimates of log($R_0$) near 3, which are greatly different than the base model estimates.
+The steepness profile therefore highlights the high uncertainty in the base model around peak selectivity and ln($R_0$) estimates.
+We further explored the effect of selectivity on the profile for steepness by profiling across steepness values while fixing recreational selectivity to base model estimates.
+Fixing commercial selectivity had no effect.
+The resulting profile suggests the likelihood surface is flat across steepness values and the negative log-likelihood is minimized near steepness values of 1.0 (Figure \ref{fig:h-recfix-profile}).
+Low steepness values resulted in higher unfished spawning output (Figure \ref{fig:h-recfix-ssb}), but without the effect of changes in selectivity, greater depletion compared to the base model (Figure \ref{fig:h-recfix-depl}).

+Given that estimates of peak selectivity are uncertain in the base model, and selectivity estimates can influence most esimates, we profiled across values of peak selectivity for the recreational fleet (Figure \ref{fig:recselex-profile}).
+The profile on peak selectivity supported all estimates of peak selectivity but that the minimum of the likelihood was found at the base model estimate of 44.07.
+Lower estimates of peak selectivity resulted in greater estimates of unfished and recent spawning output (Figure \ref{fig:recselex-ssb}) as well as higher estimates of stock status (Figure \ref{fig:recselex-depl}).

 The negative log-likelihood profile across natural mortality supported the largest values in the profile.
-The estimated stock trajectories assuming lower or higher natural mortality values impacted the estimated unfished spawning output (Figures \ref{fig:m-ssb}) but resulted in generally similar stock statuses near to or above the management target (Figures \ref{fig:m-depl}).
+The estimated stock trajectories assuming lower or higher natural mortality values impacted the estimated unfished spawning output (Figures \ref{fig:m-ssb}), and resulted in similar stock statuses near to or above the management target (Figures \ref{fig:m-depl}).
+Low values of $M$ resulted in similar results to low values of steepness, with estimates of peak selectivity near 32 cm, however estimates of log($R_0$) were nearer the estimate from the base model.

 A profile across a range of $L_{\infty}$ values was also conducted and values from approximately 40 to 44 cm were supported with a minimum around 41 cm (Figure \ref{fig:linf-profile}).
-The value of $L_{\infty}$ in the model was fixed at 43.04.The stock scale and status is quite variable across alternative $L_{\infty}$ values where assuming lower values resulted in sharp increases in stock scale (Figure \ref{fig:linf-ssb}) and status (Figure \ref{fig:linf-depl}).
+The value of $L_{\infty}$ in the model was fixed at 43.04.
+The stock scale and status is variable across alternative $L_{\infty}$ values where assuming lower values resulted in large increases in unfished and recent spawning output (Figure \ref{fig:linf-ssb}) and stock status (Figure \ref{fig:linf-depl}).

 The negative log-likelihood profile across values of $k$ supported all values within the profile but was minimized at lower values of $k$ (Figure \ref{fig:k-profile}).
-The $k$ value for fish in the model was fixed at 0.199.
-The stock scale (Figure \ref{fig:k-ssb}) and status (Figure \ref{fig:k-depl}) increased under lower $k$ values but the chang was small compared to changes caused by other parameters.
+The value of $k$ in the base model was fixed at 0.199.
+Lowering the value of $k$ resulted in higher estimates of unfished and recent spawning output (Figure \ref{fig:k-ssb}) and stock status (Figure \ref{fig:k-depl}).

 ### Retrospective Analysis